foods-to-avoid-after-embryo-transfer

 FAQs about Foods to Avoid After Embryo Transfer

-As we told you at this article, eating circuiting fruits such as lemon, orange, etc. are highly recommended after IVF embryo transfer.
+As we told you in this article, eating citrus fruits such as lemon, orange, etc., are highly recommended after IVF embryo transfer.

 Can I eat yogurt after embryo transfer?